The ancient history of Jamaica is vague, but we do know enough of perhaps what we need.

 Much appreciation and thanks to 'Mammy', my belated great grand mother (my childhood mother), I garnered valuable knowledge in relation to Jamaica's post-emancipation history and the dynamics of life then.

-This proved to supplement my high school (Manning's High), college, and independent studies on the history of Jamaica.
+This proved to supplement my high school, college, and independent studies on Jamaica's history.

 The Arawaks (Tainos) were the earliest recorded settlers in this blessed island.
 They were a sea-loving, kindhearted and dutiful tribe that migrated from Latin America-who probably was trying to evade the jaws of the Caribs- who were carnivorous.